stephabauva/full_stack_python_javascript/README.md

 add urls
 add pauseSong and playSong method in MusicController in MusicController, in IconButton, add the onClick event for the play/pause button
+Note: to modify the playback control via API you need a premium account.
+Need to implements browser playback later on.